ChenJiajunPhilip/ChenJiajunPhilip/README.md

 Hello!
 I am Philip, an NUS penultimate undergraduate with a major in Quantitative Finance with a second major in Computer Science and minor in Mathematics.  \
 I am familiar with Python, having written a Python programme to run Conway's game of life, as shown in my pinned repository. \
 ![Gospers_glider_gun](https://github.com/user-attachments/assets/fa6b88d4-cd4e-4bbe-89ca-83b1648f4aa2) \
+I worked as a Machine Learning Intern at the Institute of High Performance Computing in summer of 2025, where, using Python, I worked with neural networks (DNN, LSTM) and time series machine learning models such as ARIMA.
 I also have some programing experience with Java and C++.

 ![image](https://github.com/user-attachments/assets/12f83e7c-54f9-4bd2-bf46-d0bd420c22d4) https://www.linkedin.com/in/chen-jiajun-philip/ <br>